atbolsh/TransformerHomunculus/README.md

   -- when done, run
             sudo umount KINGSTON_mountpoint
   -- a bit tedious; I may make a script for this.
-FOr now, a funny quirk. start debugging?
+FOr now, a funny quirk.
+X start debugging?
 Or do tmr?

 ~~~~~